AadityaR04/Adaptive-Projective-Norm/README.md

 # Adaptive Projective Norm

 This repository contains the code for calculating the projective norm of a multipartite quantum state tensor using a gradient-descent based algorithm.
+You can find the paper [here](https://arxiv.org/abs/2508.07933).

 ## Installation Instructions